chrisdfennell/steam-library-fetcher/README.md

 ## Prerequisites
 Before running the Steam Library Fetcher, ensure you have:
 - **Python 3.6+**: Download from [python.org](https://www.python.org/downloads/) and add to PATH.
+  - On Windows, this is typically `python`.
+  - On macOS/Linux, this is typically `python3`.
 - **A Steam API Key**: Obtain from the [Steamworks Developer Portal](https://partner.steamgames.com/).
 You'll need this to interact with the Steam API.
 - **A Steam Account with Public Game Details**: Set your Steam profile’s game details to public (Settings > Privacy in Steam).
 - **A Web Browser**: To access the application (e.g., Chrome, Firefox).
+- **Git** (optional): To manage version control, if you’re cloning or pushing to GitHub.

 ## Setup and Running
-The application uses a single `run.bat` script to handle both initial setup and regular running.
+The application provides scripts to automate setup and running on different operating systems: `run.bat` for Windows, and `run.sh` for macOS and Linux.

-### First-Time Setup
+### First-Time Setup on Windows
 1. **Download the Project**:
    - Download the project files as a ZIP and extract them to `C:\steam-library-fetcher`.